MohammedAlMamun/SUPeSPAN-Analysis-Plotting-Pipeline/README.md

 # save the file named SUPeSPAN_Analysis.R in a suitable location in your work station

-# open a new R script and then
+# open Run_SUPeSPAN.R in Rstudio and edit as needed or open a new R script and then

 # Source the analysis script
 source("path/to/SUPeSPAN_Analysis.R")